OWASP/www-policy/operational/election.md

 - Private method of voting
 - Publication of full voting results

-## Process
+### Call for Candidates

-No later than two months prior to an election, a timeline will be publicly available that is  minimally shared on the OWASP website.
+No later than two months prior to an election, a timeline will be publicly available that is, at the minimum, shared on the OWASP website.
 On the nearest business day, the timeline will include notices, important dates, and milestones to be gazetted on the OWASP website prior to the election process starting.

+### Timelines

 For the OWASP Board of Directors those annual milestones are: